VviolaineC/EDUC-5913-Outfit-Chatbot/README.md

 1. Validate model_type:

-o	If it’s GPT4 or GPT3.5, we call _initialize_openai to handle OpenAI models.
+- If it’s GPT4 or GPT3.5, we call _initialize_openai to handle OpenAI models.

-o	If it’s LLAMA3, we call _initialize_llama to handle the Llama model.
+- If it’s LLAMA3, we call _initialize_llama to handle the Llama model.

-o	If it’s unsupported, we raise an exception and log the error.
+- If it’s unsupported, we raise an exception and log the error.

 2. Log the result: We log what happened whether it’s a success or failure.